tjtelan/tjtelan.github.io/content/blog/2020-10-05-first-time-hacktoberfest-2020.md

 ---

 Depending on how the changes affect the mood and the outcome of this year's event, I could probably warm up to the idea of 2021.
+Either way, I'll still be opening PRs against something.

-BUT I don’t appreciate rules being changed in such an underhanded manner and without care to communicate them effectively.
+I'll give credit where it is due to the Hacktoberfest team for responding to abusive participants.
+BUT I don’t appreciate rules being changed without care to communicate them effectively.
 I expect better communication from a worldwide event.
+Please learn from this!

+---

+Anyway, if you've made it this far, don't wait for October to contribute to open source!